jotsb/AuditReady/documentation/DEPLOYMENT_GUIDE.md

 ### What This Guide Covers

-This comprehensive guide provides step-by-step instructions for setting up a professional development, staging, and production environment for AuditReady using:
+This comprehensive guide provides step-by-step instructions for setting up a professional development, staging, and production environment for Audit Proof using:

 - **Frontend Hosting:** Netlify (with branch deploys)
 - **Backend/Database:** Supabase (with branching)